 There are five obligatory prayers to be performed everyday at prescribed times; according to the position of the sun, and supplementary prayers performed to increase Imam (faith) and oneness with Allah, the Islamic God.

 As the number of prayers stated in the Qur’an as only three, 17.78 mentions the dawn and night prayer, 2.238 mentions the middle prayer, then an Islamic scholar, or Imam with understanding of hadith will be obligated to teach the other added (afternoon and sundown) prayer to Muslims.
-All five prayers are personally obligatory to Muslims, if a prayer is purposefully missed then it is viewed as having “left the fold of Islam”.
+All five prayers are personally obligatory to Muslims, if a prayer is purposefully and persistently missed, then it is viewed as having “left the fold of Islam”.

 Prayer is encouraged from a young age, a child can be beaten for not praying from the age of ten years old, by the father, grandfather, mother or teacher.
 This is conditioning the child to submit to the laws within Islam and to fear Allah, in preparation for adulthood.